ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 ## Urgency

-Now, if it takes a really long time to exhaust the error budget, do we even need to send page someone and potentially wake them up?
+If it takes a really long time to exhaust the error budget, do we even need to send page someone and potentially wake them up?
 In this case, perhaps we could just send a notification for someone to investigate during working hours.

 To do this, we can create **multiple windows**.
 A short window for high burn rates and a long window for low burn rates.
 For the low burn rates, we might not need to page someone urgently, but instead send a notification to investigate later.